Danie10/gadgeteerza-homeassistant/README.md

 This is not a 'how-to' guide, but intended more as a reference for others to learn from the syntax and formatting of the code, or for accessing Victron or Balancell battery Modbus address registers.

+I have expanded some information about the Modbus registers inside the modbus.yaml config file (and in my video).
+But if things break with regards to Victron Modbus readings, it is always best to start troubleshooting at the source, by running the mbpoll command from the CLI to see what data is returned from a Modbus register eg. to read register 840 (battery voltage) from slave device 100 (main Multiplus system) you'd run it as `mbpoll -a 100 -r 841 -c 1 192.168.1.205` where you'll see we add +1 for the registering number probing, and the 192.168.1.205 is my Victron CCGX's LAN IP address (you'd use your device's IP address).

 You can watch my video at https://www.youtube.com/watch?v=dlvlhou70VA about my initial setup of the dashboards.

 ## Key features and Integrations
 The following are some notable features that this particular installation uses:
 * Modbus TCP interface to a Victron CCGX with a Multiplus II inverter/charger, and Victron SmartSolar charger
 * Balancell battery stats read - https://balancell.com/products/balancell-p26-solar/ (not all are readable)
 * Time left on battery to Empty (11% SOC) as well as to current Minimum SoC (based on current battery load in Amps).
-Chnaged sensors.yaml to just work on AC Load wattage instead of switrching back and forth between charge and discharge.
+Changed sensors.yaml to just work on AC Load wattage instead of switching back and forth between charge and discharge.
 It now estimates time to go based on current load, whether charging or discharging, for consistency.
 * Gauges tuned for severity colours
 * Ellies Efergy Engage hub energy monitoring of grid power used at DB - https://engage.efergy.com/
 * Tasmota firmware on Sonoff POW2 WiFi switch via MQTT showing power usage stats, and switch control